Skip to content

 The dflow2d staggered grid.

-Classification of volumes
+Classification of control volumes

 Control volumes are used to define which 2D datepoints are linked to which 1D cross-section.
 This is done in the following steps: